-a.
-Accrual Calculation
+b.a.
+2. Accrual Calculation of Sick Leave

 An eligible employee accrues sick leave based on hours on pay status.
 Generally, an employee who is on full-time pay status (40 hours a week) accrues approximately one day (eight hours) of sick leave per month.
 Eligible employees begin to accrue sick leave at the start of their appointments.